 Protocol Type: File Copy vs. Single Copy

 To sort any of the columns, simply click on the table headers to toggle ascending or descending sorting for that column.
 Column sorting is a stable sort, meaning that original order will be preserved in the case of a tie.
-For example, if you want to see protocol requests ordered first by the “Requested By” column then sorted within each requester by the sponsor who requested it, then you would sort first click the “Sponsor” header, then click the “Requested By” header.
+For example, if you want to see protocol requests ordered first by the Requested By column then sorted within each requester by the sponsor who requested it, then you would sort first click the Sponsor header, then click the Requested By header.

 History Request Tab